dilawar/sniffer/README.rst

     regex = .*(vhdl|vhd)$

     # Specify language of file.
-    # Available : vhdl, verilog, ctype, text, pdf
+    # Available : vhdl, verilog, ctype, text, pdf.
+If in doubt make it text.
+    # Further support to be added to other languages as well.
     language = vhdl

-    # Compiler.
-Currently this is of no use.
-    compiler = ghdl

-    # make compare true if you want to compare.
+    # Make compare true if you want to compare.
 If this is not set to true, it won't
     # match.
 This is here for development purpose.
 In most cases, this should be
     # true.
     compare = true

-    # Dump the results of analysis in directory of database.
+    # Dump the results of analysis in directory of `database`.
     analyze_result = true

     # Currently useless.
     send_email = false

     [filter]
     # If this regex is found in the text of file, then the file is ignored.
+The
+    # format of regex is defined in python re library.
     regex = ((Madhav\s+Desai)|(entity\s+(reg|\w*mux\w*|unsigned\_(comparator|adder)|mux\dto\d|decoder\dto\d|Datapath)\s+is)|(operand1.+operand2.+result.+overflow)|(data\_in.+data\_out.+clock))
     regex_flags = DOTALL,IGNORECASE

-    # larger size will be ignored. -1 for all.
+    # larger than this size will be ignored. -1 for all.
 In Kb
     max_size = -1

     # Max words a text file can contains. -1 for 2^32.